HELEN YENI-KOMSHIAN, MD

 Massachusetts General Hospital (MGH) has a wonderful website that provides up to date information on research findings in women's mental health.
 There is information on psychiatric issues during the menstrual cycle, pregnancy, postpartum, breastfeeding, and menopause.

 Exercise is an important part of overall health, and it is a proven treatment for depression and anxiety.
 Many people find it hard to fit exercise into busy schedules.
 One resource I often recommend to people is Fitness Blender.
-This website offers over 500 free, high quality workout videos produced by a husband and wife team.
+This website offers over 600 free, high quality workout videos and over 600 more accessible with a paid subscription.
 With videos on everything from strength training to yoga to HIIT (High Intensity Interval Training), you can use their search function to find a workout that fits your fitness level and available time.

 Yoga